sparth786/ReCustomDevTask/README.md

    ```

 3. Configure the environment variables:
-   Create a `.env` file in the root directory and define the following variables:
+   Create a `.env` file in the root directory and define the following variables: or copy env.example

    ```env
    DB_HOST=your_database_host